andrewpeck/etl-rb-docs/docs/Specifications/rb-specs.md

 -   **Spec:** Each RB will have 2 lpGBTs
 -   **Spec:** Each RB will have 1 VTRX+
 -   **Spec:** Each RB will have 6 linPOL12s
+    -   2 for VTRX+ RX
+    -   2 for VTRX+ TX
+    -   1 for GBT-SCA analog power
+    -   1 for GBT-SCA digital power

 ## Interfaces